 You get a 10000 BTU heating capacity which is on the lower side in comparison to most of the options on the list.
 The coverage range is at 500 square feet which again is less compared to most of the other options.
 But, if you are going to use it in a small area, the heater will work perfectly.

-Dura Heat DH2304S is an efficient and perfect kerosene heater for use in small areas.
+Dura Heat DH2304S is an efficient and best kerosene heater for indoor use.
 With a 13 hour run time, you also won’t have to worry about refilling again and again.

 DeWalt F340675 DXH75KT is one of the most reliable and durable options on the list.
 The build quality is absolutely wonderful, coming from one of the best power tool brands, DeWalt, it is obviously expected.
 You also get an amazingly high heating capacity of 75000 BTU.
 This kerosene heater will also work best for outdoor use as there are many high features.